JohnHillegass/JohnHillegass/README.md

 - I am a software engineer and security professional that currently works on a team responsible for designing and implementing cloud security measures
 - In my free time, I like to enjoy locally roasted coffees, artisan chocolates, fine cheeses, and craft microbrews.
 I live in the lovely city of Richmond Virginia and have a terribly sneaky but adorable cat named Charlie
 - 👨🏽‍💻 I’m currently working on [Cloud Custodian](https://github.com/cloud-custodian/cloud-custodian)
-- I’m looking to collaborate on python and security engineering projects 🤝
+- I’m looking to collaborate on cloud security projects 🤝
 - 💬 Ask me about anything, I am happy to help;

 **Languages and Tools:**